 Brain Cancer Screening

-At present, there are no brain cancer screening methods that can be used to accurately detect a brain tumor before a person starts to experience symptoms.
+At this time, there are no brain cancer screening methods that can be used to accurately detect a brain tumor before a person starts to experience symptoms.
 Oncologists can keep a watchful eye on an existing cancer if they believe it is likely to spread to the brain, but it is extremely difficult to screen for primary brain cancers, which tend to develop without producing any noticeable warning signs.

 Although researchers don’t yet have a way to screen people for primary brain cancers, they do have options for people who have a high risk of developing brain cancer.
 This includes people who have a diagnosed immune system disorder or a genetic condition such as: